 A qualified plumber can save you time and money when dealing with plumbing emergencies or jobs such as inspecting your plumbing or replacing damaged pipes.

-From clearing up a clog, stopping a flood from broken or damaged pipes, or even just providing an annual plumbing inspection, finding and hiring a quality plumber can ensure you get the job done right the first time.
+From clearing up a clog, stopping a flood from broken or damaged pipes, or even just providing an annual plumbing inspection, finding and hiring a quality plumber or plumbing company can ensure you get the job done right the first time.

-In this three-part article, Part 1 will cover how to know if you need to hire a plumber in the first place, Part 2 discusses how to find a plumber, and Part 3 goes over how to hire a plumber.
+In this three-part article, we’ll cover how to know if you need to hire a plumber in the first place, how to find the right plumber for you, and go over how to hire a plumber.